 The element should also ensure that local zoning, development standards and permitting processes comply with Health and Safety Code Sections 17021.5 and 17021.6.
 Section 17021.5 generally requires employee housing for six of fewer persons to be treated as a single-family structure and residential use.
 No conditional use permit, zoning variance, or other zoning clearance shall be required for this type of employee housing that is not required of a family dwelling of the same type in the same zone.
 Section 17021.6 generally requires employee housing consisting or not more than 36 beds in group quarters or 12 units or less designed for use by a single family or household to be treated as an agricultural use.
 No conditional use permit, zoning variance, or other zoning clearance shall be required for this type of employee housing that is not required of any other agricultural activity in the same zone.

-The housing element must describe the siting and permit process for manufactured (mobilehomes) and factory-built housing and demonstrate how the community has identified zoning and development standards that will provide opportunities for these housing types.
-For more information on manufactured housing licensing requirements, regulations, and design standards see HCD’s website at http://www.hcd.ca.gov/codes/mhp/.
+The housing element should also describe the siting and permit process for manufactured factory-built housing and demonstrate how the jurisdiction has identified zoning and development standards that will provide opportunities for this housing type.
+A jurisdiction’s requirements for factory-built housing must not vary substantially from the requirements imposed on other residential buildings of similar size (Health and Safety Code Section 19993(b)).
+Factory-built housing that meets certain requirements must be permitted in mobile home parks (Health and Safety Code Section 18611).
+For more information on factory-built housing licensing requirements, regulations, and design standards see HCD’s website at http://www.hcd.ca.gov/codes/factory-built-housing/.

 The element must identify sites with zoning and development standards that will allow and encourage multifamily rental housing opportunities.
 The analysis should identify zoning that permits multifamily rental development and evaluate whether development standards and permit procedures encourage multifamily opportunities.
 Further, this analysis should discuss and address any policies that might impede multifamily rental opportunities and assure sufficient and realistic opportunities for development in the planning period.